 This information is vital to understanding which ads and keywords are working, and which ones aren’t.

-To make sure your GCLID tracking is working, you just need to enable auto-tagging in your Google Adwords account.
+To make sure your GCLID tracking is working, you just need to enable auto-tagging in your Google Ads account.
 Here’s how to check it’s set up correctly, and enable auto-tagging:

 Sign in to your Google Ads account.
 In the left page menu, click Settings.